Invoices-Manager/Invoices-Manager-Windows/README.md

 ## Application description:
 Are you also tired of putting all your invoices (and other documents) in one folder and then having to search for them? <br/>
-Now it has an end, with this you can import and manage them.
+Now it has an end, with this you can import and manage them,
+and the best comes now, all in a cloud that can also be hosted by you!
-It's simple, there are enough ways to filter your documents.
+([press here](https://github.com/Invoices-Manager/Invoices-Manager-API#readme) to see more about the API) It's simple, there are enough options to filter your documents.

 ## How to Download:
 Go to the "Releases" and download any version. (for security the latest one).  <br/>
-Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Windows/releases/download/InvoicesManager-Vers-1.4.5.2/InvoicesManager_WindowsX86.zip) to download if you want the latest one (normal) <br/>
+Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Cloud-Windows/releases/download/InvoicesManager-Vers-2.0.0.0/InvoicesManager_WindowsX86.zip) to download if you want the latest one (normal) <br/>
-Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Windows/releases/download/InvoicesManager-Vers-1.4.5.2/InvoicesManager_WindowsX86_Standalone.zip) to download if you want the latest one (standalone) <br/>
+Or [press here](https://github.com/Invoices-Manager/Invoices-Manager-Cloud-Windows/releases/download/InvoicesManager-Vers-2.0.0.0/InvoicesManager_WindowsX86_Standalone.zip) to download if you want the latest one (standalone) <br/>

 ## Features:
 ✔️ Clean UI<br/>
 ✔️ User friendly / beginner friendly<br/>
-✔️ BackUp function<br/>
 ✔️ Built in notebook<br/>
-✔️ Auto BackUp function<br/>
 ✔️ Many filter methods<br/>
-✔️ File database is optimal so that other programs can also use it<br/>
+✔️ All via an ASP API that can be hosted by yourself<br/>

 ## Images: